Rajpratik71/Mininet-wiki/FAQ.md

 <a id=password></a>
 ### What is the login/password for the Mininet VM?

-As of Mininet 2.0.0, it is currently:
+As of Mininet 2.0.0 and newer, it is currently:

     mininet-vm login: mininet
     Password: mininet